 Karen Gonzalez is a speaker, writer, immigrant advocate, and taco enthusiast.

-She is an immigrant from Guatemala, now living in Baltimore, Maryland, where she enjoys writing, cooking Latin food, traveling, and watching baseball (in that order).
+Karen González is seeking to see and love her neighbors as God does.
+She is a speaker, writer, and immigrant advocate, who herself immigrated from Guatemala as a child.
 Karen is a former public school teacher and attended Fuller Theological Seminary, where she studied theology and missiology.
-For the last 10 years, she has been a non-profit professional, currently working for an organization that serves immigrants and refugees.
-She is writing a book about her own immigration story and reflecting on the many immigrants found in the Bible: The God Who Sees: Immigrants, The Bible, and the Journey to Belong (Herald Press, May 2019).
+For the last 11 years, she has been a non-profit professional, currently working for World Relief, an organization that serves immigrants and refugees.
+She wrote a book about her own immigration story and the many immigrants found in the Bible: The God Who Sees: Immigrants, The Bible, and the Journey to Belong (Herald Press, May 2019).

 You can find her on Twitter and Instagram musing about theology: @_karenjgonzalez.
 Her writing can be found on the communal blogs: The Mudroom and The Salt Collective.
 She is a sought after speaker, who has written about and presented on a variety of topics, including spiritual formation, Latinx identity, race and culture, women in the church, the Enneagram, and immigration.
-She also has bylines in Sojourners, Faithfully Magazine, Mutuality Magazine, Christ and Pop Culture, and others.
+She also has bylines in Sojourners, Christianity Today, The Christian Century, Christ and Pop Culture, and others.